apigee/api-platform-samples/sample-proxies/xmltojson/README.md

 See the [README](../../README.md) file for information about setting up, deploying, and invoking sample proxies.

+### About

+The sample API proxy calls a backend weather service that returns weather data in JSON format by default.
+We use the XML to JSON policy to transform the response to XML.

 ### More information

 * [XML to JSON policy](http://apigee.com/docs/api-services/reference/xml-json-policy)